 Nebraska has strict penalties for intoxicated truck drivers.
 After receiving one DUI charge, the trucker will lose his or her commercial driver’s license (CDL) for one year.
 The second conviction will result in the complete loss of the CDL.
 These penalties apply whether the driver is in a personal vehicle or commercial truck when they commit the offense.

 Most CDL drivers are incredibly cautious about alcohol because they do not want to lose their source of income.
-Although, drunk driving truck accidents do happen.
-As this is a clear violation of state law, any police citation for intoxicated driving can help you prove the other driver was at-fault in your injury claim.
+Still, drunk driving truck accidents do happen.
+As this is a clear violation of state law, any police citation for intoxicated driving can help you prove the other driver was at fault in your injury claim.

 Controlled Substances in Tractor-Trailer Accidents